ptkdev-boilerplate/svelte-kit-ssr-boilerplate/README.md

 <!-- all-shields/header-badges:END -->

-> ⚠️ IMPORTANT: This boilerplate is work-inprogress (because svelte-kit is in alpha/beta version).
+> ⚠️ IMPORTANT: This boilerplate is work-in-progress (svelte-kit is in alpha/beta version).
 Don't use it in production.

 Svelte server-side-rendering built with SEO in mind.
 Start your project with this friendly svelte kit boilerplate.